-- Limited use of PCD's must be permitted for health or medical reasons or to support special learning needs, as identified in the student's Individual Program Plan. - Limited use of PCD's may be permitted for educational or other purposes. - Limited access to social media platforms may be permitted, for instructional purposes.
+- Limited use of personal mobile devices must be permitted for health or medical reasons or to support special learning needs. - Limited use of personal mobile devices may be permitted for educational or other purposes. - Limited access to social media platforms may be permitted.

-Students that attend our learning centres will be required to leave their PCD in a location indicated by staff and may pick it up before they leave.
-The school is not responsible for damage or loss of any PCD.
+Students that attend our learning centres will be required to leave their cell phone in a location indicated by staff and may pick it up before they leave.